localstack/localstack/README.md

     - `false`: your Lambda function definitions will be passed to the container by mounting a volume (potentially faster).
 This requires to have the Docker client and the Docker host on the same machine.
+* `LAMBDA_DOCKER_NETWORK` Specifies the docker network for the container running your lambda function.
 * `DATA_DIR`: Local directory for saving persistent data (currently only supported for these services:
   Kinesis, DynamoDB, Elasticsearch, S3).
 Set it to `/tmp/localstack/data` to enable persistence (`/tmp/localstack` is mounted into the Docker container), leave blank to disable